microsoft/FluidExamples/brainstorm/README.md

 - Running `FrsClient` against live FRS instance
     - To run against live FRS Instance, tenant ID, orderer and storage URLs are required.
 We make use of `FrsAzFunctionTokenProvider` which takes in the Azure function URL and an IUser type object identifying the current user, thereby making an axios `GET` request call to the Azure Function.
 This axios call takes in the tenant ID, documentId and userID/userName as optional parameters.
 The Azure Function is responsible for mapping the `tenantId` to tenant key secret to generate and sign the token such that the service will accept it.

-To add more versatility, we also incorporated an `useFrs` flag.
+To add more versatility, we also incorporated the `useFrs` flag.
 Depending on the npm command you run (`npm run start` or `npm run start:frs`), the flag will toggle between local and remote mode using the same config format.
 We make use of `FrsAzFunctionTokenProvider` for running against live FRS instance since it is more secured, without exposing the tenant secret key in the client-side code whereas while running the service locally for development purpose, we make use of `InsecureTokenProvider`.

 ```ts
 export const connectionConfig: FrsConnectionConfig = useFrs ? {